Anurag19101996/Human_Centred_Design_512/Project - Part 1/README.md

 4. **Time Series of Fire Smoke Impact and AQI**: Compares AQI estimates and smoke estimates (impact scores) for available years.

 AQI data, focusing on **PM2.5**, was used to validate smoke estimates.
 Observations indicate a correlation between high smoke estimates and elevated AQI values, suggesting wildfire impact on Charleston’s air quality.

+### Refelections and Visualizations writeup
+'Data 512 Part 1 Reflections.pdf' contains the writeup as required for Step 3: Write and Reflect.